 Because an IVA is designed for individual debts, it’s not possible to get a joint IVA.

-However, it is possible to get something called an ‘interlocking IVA’, which is essentially when separate IVAs are authorised together and their repayment schedules are merged into a single monthly payment.
-During an interlocking IVA, a couple will only be charged one set of fees as opposed to two.
+However, it is possible to get something called an ‘interlocking IVA’, which is when two separate IVAs are set up together and their repayment schedules are merged into a single monthly payment.

 Do you have to be a couple to get an interlocking IVA?